 In economics, absolute advantage refers to the capacity of any economic agent, either an individual or a group, to produce a larger quantity of a product than its competitors.
-Introduced by Scottish economist Adam Smith in his 1776 work, “An Inquiry into the Nature and Causes of the Wealth of Nations,” it described absolute advantage as a certain country’s intrinsic capability to produce more of a commodity than its global competitors.
+Introduced by Scottish economist, Adam Smith, in his 1776 work, “An Inquiry into the Nature and Causes of the Wealth of Nations,” which described absolute advantage as a certain country’s intrinsic capability to produce more of a commodity than its global competitors.

 Smith also used the concept of absolute advantage to explain gains from free trade in the international market.
-He prophesized that the countries’ absolute advantages in different commodities would help them gain simultaneously through exports and imports, making the unrestricted international trade even more important in the global economic framework.
+He theorized that countries’ absolute advantages in different commodities would help them gain simultaneously through exports and imports, making the unrestricted international trade even more important in the global economic framework.